Darxo/Hardened/README.md

 - Display the current XP Multiplier of the viewed character when hovering over the Experience bar
 - World Parties with champions will display an orange skull on top of their socket
 - Hostile Locations now display a tooltip line if they hide defender
+- Display tooltips for the effects for all common settlement Situations
+- Display duplicate Situations in towns
 - Relation changes that come with a reason now also show the value in brackets, that you gained or lost from this action
 - Subsequent relation changes with the same value and same reason will be combined into a single line with a multiplier in brackets
 - Display price multiplier from relation in factions & relations screen